Matei Pavel Haiducu

 The French president, François Mitterrand, was also involved.
-On June 9, 1982, he held a press conference in which he attacked Romanian President Nicolae Ceauşescu for this incident and postponed a visit to Romania.
+On June 9, 1982, he held a press conference in which he attacked Romanian President Nicolae Ceaușescu for this incident and postponed a visit to Romania.
 Haiducu was able to return to Romania to fetch his family.
 After he and his family had escaped to France, the news broke and several French newspapers published the story.
 Meanwhile, Tănase was living in the region of Brittany in northwestern France.
 He held a press conference on August 25, 1982.
 He was sentenced to death in absentia and his properties were seized.

 Haiducu settled in France and lived under the name of Mathieu Forestier, marrying a French woman and having two children.
 In 1984, he published a book (J'ai Refusé De Tuer — "I Refused to Kill") with details on the affair.
 Haiducu died in 1998.